 There are signs and meaningful connections all around us.
 We only have to be alert to them.

-And yes, it’s possible to see the signs of hopelessness and despair not only in the behaviour of bees but in handwriting too!
+Those of you who read these posts will know that one of my interests is handwriting analysis and the meaning of handwriting.
+And yes, it’s possible to see the signs of hopelessness and despair in handwriting too!

 Strange world isn’t it?